 It’s been 25 years and you still haven’t won the Texas Lottery?
 Watch the first drawing in 1992

-“We encourage our Mega Millions players to take another look at their ticket, check the numbers again and if your numbers match, sign the back of the ticket and contact us,” Gary Grief, executive director of the Texas Lottery, said in a written statement.
+“We encourage our Powerball players to take another look at their ticket, check the numbers again and if your numbers match, sign the back of the ticket and contact us,” Gary Grief, executive director of the Texas Lottery, said in a statement.

 Unclaimed prize money goes to the Foundation School Fund, which is overseen by the Texas Education Agency and helps fund school needs across the state ranging from bilingual education to special education, according to the Texas Lottery Commission.

 More than $1 billion in unclaimed prizes has been given back to the state since the Texas Lottery began in 1992, state records show.

 Winning lottery tickets for drawings like Mega Millions and Powerball are valid for 180 days from the day of the drawing.
 Scratch-off tickets are valid for 180 days after the “close date” of the ticket that’s set by lottery officials